Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 MELEE # 3
 RANGED # 4
 FALL # 12
+# There are a ton more possible damage types than the ones listed above, but most are unused.
+# Thus, they are free to be used for whatever kind of damage the mod-creator likes.
+# To specify one of the unused damage types, use the following:
 UNNAMED_TYPE_XX # Where XX is a number between 0 and 31 and is not one of the numbers listed above.
+For example: UNNAMED_TYPE_16
 ```

 ### OnAlarm